/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 9 SEPT, 2025

 Laundry is one of those services people can’t live without.
 Students in res, parents juggling school uniforms and professionals working long hours, all need help with washing and ironing.
-That means demand is constant, no matter the season or the economy.
+That means demand is generally steady throughout the year, even during quieter economic periods.

 Starting a laundry business is practical because you don’t need a massive upfront investment.
 You can begin at home with a single washing machine and grow over time.
 And as your customer base expands, you can add more machines, move into a bigger space, or even run a full laundromat.